-Figure 1: Illustration of the cycle of taxonomy development and refinement.
+Figure 1.
+Illustration of the cycle of taxonomy development and refinement.

-GenAI-supported processes.
-It organizes interaction patterns into three main categories aligned with core academic competencies, selected because they resonate with established components of argumentative competence discussed in the literature.
-The Writing category captures interactions related to textual coherence, structure, and clarity, which are fundamental to conveying an argument effectively, akin to the structural elements often evaluated in traditional rubrics.
-The Content category addresses how students engage with the substance of their arguments, including the sourcing, evaluation, and integration of information and evidence (echoing the critical use of sources), a process that takes on new dimensions when information is co-constructed with GenAI.
-Finally, the Argument category directly targets interactions indicative of logical reasoning, the formulation and support of claims, the consideration of counterarguments or rebuttals, and the overall analytical thinking involved in building a persuasive case.
+The current taxonomy is substantively informed by an analytical approach to human-AI collaboration patterns focused on student agency and knowledge construction, an approach that is further detailed in the present paper.
+Crucially, the taxonomy was also firmly grounded in the intended learning outcomes of the courses under examination.
+These outcomes emphasize students' ability to construct well-reasoned arguments, apply ethical and philosophical reasoning, and critically engage with complex societal issues.
+To reflect these goals, the taxonomy was designed to identify potential indicators of learning by rethinking how argumentative writing skills might manifest in GenAI-supported writing processes.
+It organizes interaction patterns into three main categories aligned with core academic competencies: Writing (mechanical and structural elements), Content (knowledge construction and information management), and Argument (logical reasoning and analytical thinking).
+These dimensions were selected because they resonate with established components of argumentative competence discussed in the literature.
+For example, the Writing category captures interactions related to textual coherence, structure, and clarity, which are fundamental to conveying an argument effectively, akin to the structural elements often evaluated in traditional rubrics.
+The Content category addresses how students engage with the substance of their arguments, including the sourcing, evaluation, and integration of information and evidence (echoing aspects like Toulmin's 'backing' or the critical use of sources), a process that takes on new dimensions when information is co-constructed with GenAI.
+Finally, the Argument category directly targets interactions indicative of logical reasoning, the formulation and support of claims, the consideration of counterarguments or rebuttals (central to Toulmin's model and subsequent frameworks), and the overall analytical thinking involved in building a persuasive case.

-7 Annotation of student-GenAI interactions
+7. Annotation of student-GenAI interactions

-Across all courses, 103 out of 445 (23%) essays were (reported to have been) written with GenAI assistance.
-A total of 70 GenAI interaction logs, associated with the respective amount of graded essays, were annotated.
+Across all courses, 103 out of 445 (23%) essays were (reported to have been) co-written with GenAI.
+A total of 70GenAI interaction logs, associated with the respective amount of graded essays, were annotated.
 For the remaining 33 cases the interaction logs were sometimes missing (e.g., broken hyperlinks to ChatGPT interaction logs, or missing files), or included a negligible amount of interactions focusing mainly on a few rephrasing requests (e.g., less than five minimally informative interactions).
 A total of four different annotators annotated the interaction logs.
 Annotators were instructed to classify each student prompt (i.e., their input) with the best fitting taxonomy item(s).
-To accommodate interactions that could be described by more than one item, annotators were free to decide whether to classify an interaction with a single or multiple category-subcategory items (e.g., Writing\Instructions and Content\Research).
+To accommodate interactions that could be described by more than one item, annotators were free to decide whether to classify an interaction with a single or multiple category-subcategory items (e.g., Writing_Instructions and Content_Research).
 Interactions classified with multiple taxonomy items are referred to as 'Mixed' in our results.